-Convention Description bold text Identifies command names, keywords, and command options. italic text Identifies a variable. [] Syntax components displayed within square brackets are optional.
+Convention Description bold text Identifies command names, keywords, and command options. italic text Identifies a variable. value In Fibre Channel products, a fixed value provided as input to a command option is printed in plain text, for example, show WWN. [] Syntax components displayed within square brackets are optional.
 Default responses to system prompts are enclosed in square brackets. { x y z } A choice of required parameters is enclosed in curly brackets separated by vertical bars.
-You must select one of the options. x y A vertical bar separates mutually exclusive elements. <> Nonprinting characters, for example, passwords, are enclosed in angle brackets.
-Repeat the previous element, for example, member[member]. \ Indicates a "soft" line break in command examples.
+You must select one of the options.
+In Fibre Channel products, square brackets may be used instead for this purpose. x y A vertical bar separates mutually exclusive elements. <> Nonprinting characters, for example, passwords, are enclosed in angle brackets.
+Repeat the previous element, for example, member[member]. ١ Indicates a "soft" line break in command examples.
 If a backslash separates two lines of a command input, enter the entire command at the prompt without the backslash.

-Extreme resources
+Brocade resources

-Visit the Extreme website to locate related documentation for your product and additional Extreme resources.
+Visit the Brocade website to locate related documentation for your product and additional Brocade resources.

-White papers, data sheets, and the most recent versions of Extreme software and hardware manuals are available at www.extremenetworks.com.
-Product documentation for all supported releases is available to registered users at www.extremenetworks.com/support/documentation.
+White papers, data sheets, and the most recent versions of Brocade software and hardware manuals are available at www.brocade.com.
+Product documentation for all supported releases is available to registered users at MyBrocade.